cfjedimaster/raymondcamdendotcom/content/post/2016/10/10/ive-switched-raymondcamdencom-to-netlify.md

 * Form handling.
 I'm not using that feature because right now it isn't as robust as Formspree, but once they add a few features, I'll switch.
 * DNS management on the site itself.
 So when I moved my site over, I also choose to let them handle my DNS, which means I can also handle stuff like foo.raymondcamden.com at Netlify and skip going to GoDaddy.

-There's more, and I go a bit deeper in the book, but you read for yourself on their [features](https://www.netlify.com/features/) page.
+There's more, and I go a bit deeper in the book, but you can read for yourself on their [features](https://www.netlify.com/features/) page.
 You can find [pricing](https://www.netlify.com/pricing/) information as well.
 For folks curious, I'm on the "Pro" level but I've been granted a free open source license.

 So how am I using Netlify?
 I've set up my site such that it is connected to my GitHub repo at [https://github.com/cfjedimaster/raymondcamdendotcom](https://github.com/cfjedimaster/raymondcamdendotcom).
 You can integrate with a Git repo two ways - either to just use the files as is - or to have Netlify actually build it for you.
 So basically - I write my post (like this one), update my Git repo, and in two to three minutes, my update is live.
 It was taking about ten minutes for Surge so that's a great speed improvement.